India Tours & Holidays

-Years later, you can still hear the morning calls of the chai wallahs and the silence of the desert, see smoke curling over the Ganges and a pale gold Varanasi sunrise.
+Years later, you can still hear the morning calls of the chai wallahs; see smoke curling over the Ganges during a golden Varanasi sunrise, and smell the rich aromas of simmering curry.
 A lot of India tours rush from highlight to highlight, ticking them off in a blur of temples and tikka.
 But not us.
-Our India trips are more about spotting Bengal tigers in Bandhavgarh NP, hanging with nomads in Jaisalmer, meeting the holy men of Pushkar or camping under the stars in Bijaipur.
-This isn’t the India you see on postcards.
+Our India holidays are more about spotting Bengal tigers in Ranthambhore or Panna National Park, hanging with nomads in Jaisalmer, meeting the holy men of Pushkar, or hunting down the best street eats.
+This isn’t just the India you see on postcards.
 This is India as it is.
 Raw, bizarre and totally addictive.

 Our India trips

 Articles on India